raygj/vault-content/telemetry/README.md

 # Background and Goals

 Vault and Consul contain telemetry capabilities that support monitoring for health and utilization.
+Additionally, Vault audit logs contain data that should be monitored for events that indicate missue or missconfiguration that may impact the health or performance of the Vault cluster.

-This guide is a walkthrough meant as a minimal viable installation of OSS tools to support telemetry visualization using Grafana templates.
-There are alternatives including using [Prometheus](https://prometheus.io/) or Splunk.
+This guide is a walkthrough meant as a minimal viable installation of OSS tools to support telemetry and visualization using Grafana templates.
+There are alternatives including [Splunk](https://www.hashicorp.com/blog/splunk-app-for-monitoring-hashicorp-vault) and [Prometheus](https://medium.com/@mwieczorek/yet-another-vault-monitoring-with-prometheus-blog-post-f525c862baca).

 # Pre-Reqs and References:

-Setup a Vault-Consul cluster cohabitated install:
+Setup a Vault-Consul cluster (cohabitated install) or Vault Integrated Storage cluster(s):

+There are plenty of resources and guides a minimally vialble Vault cluster (single node) with Integrated Storage is an easy way to stand up a stafeful cluster with very low infrastructure overhead.
+By standing up and maintaining a Vault cluster, albeit a single or 3 node cluster, will allow for continue education and enablement as you continue to develop and add use cases.
+While you are enable these use cases, the telemetry and audit services will be helpful for troubleshooting and gaining insight info operating a Vault cluster.

 [manual on VMs of your choice](https://github.com/raygj/vault-content/tree/master/cluster-bootstrap)